robots4life/checkCR2/README.md

 This script

-- creates a list of all subfolders given the parent folder passed in as argument
+- creates a list of all subdirectories given the parent directory passed in as argument
 - leaves the original files untouched
 - checks the CR2 files metadata
 - checks the extracted JPEG file from the CR2 file for corruption